Sujaltalreja04/Google_Cloud_Hackathon_2025/FEATURE_SUMMARY.md

 - **Progress Tracking**: Gamified learning experience with achievements
 - **Real-Time Support**: Interactive chatbot for immediate assistance

-This comprehensive feature set makes the Smart Career Advisor AI a complete solution for career development, from initial exploration to job placement and beyond.
+This comprehensive feature set makes Evolvex AI a complete solution for career development, from initial exploration to job placement and beyond.